Avoid Ransomware Attacks On Your Computer

 Spam email messages that trick users into downloading a malicious file attachment.
 Exploit kits that silently download the ransomware onto the victim's computer while they browse a seemingly benign website.

-How To Avoid Ransomware Attacks On Your Computer
+4 Tips To Prevent Ransomware Attacks On Your Computer

 #Back up Your Computer Regularly